-Presenter: Endora Abreu (Central Connecticut State University) Mentor: Jennifer Shumaker-Parry (Chemistry) Light-Matter Orientation Dependencies of Planar Plasmonic Nanocrescents
+Presenter: Endora Abreu (Central Connecticut State University) Mentor: Jennifer Shumaker-Parry (Chemistry) Light-Matter Orientation Dependencies of Planar Plasmonic Nanostructures

 Localized surface plasmon resonance (LSPR) is observed when light interacts with metal nanostructures inducing an oscillation of electrons at the surface of the structures.
 This occurs when the frequency of the incident light matches the natural frequency of oscillating surface electrons of a conductive material.
 These LSPR responses can lead to enhanced near field effects, potentially controlled through nanostructure design, leading to tailorable antenna-like effects.
 Similarly, strong chiroptical effects can result from the interaction of circularly polarized light (e.g., circular dichroism) with chiral plasmonic nanostructures.
 Subsequently, chiral plasmonics commonly involves the study of nominally asymmetric nanomaterials.
-However, our work illustrates the handedness of symmetric planar plasmonic nanomaterials-exhibiting chiroptically responsive orientation dependencies.
+However, our work illustrates the handedness of both symmetric and asymmetric planar plasmonic nanomaterials exhibiting chiroptically responsive orientation dependencies.
 A suggested key component in practical chiral plasmon-mediated driven scenarios may involve the capability of controlling, or switching, handedness.
 Light-matter orientation dependencies are reported here via controlled rotations in sample orientation relative to the incident light.
 These responses potentially demonstrate a simple approach in controlling desired handedness in targeted nanomaterials.
 In addition, these dependencies also illustrate the necessity for focused, careful control in orientation to confirm and potentially optimize desired optical responses.
-Discussed here are the responses and orientation dependencies of symmetric nanocrescents.
+Discussed here are the responses and orientation dependencies between symmetric nanocrescents and asymmetric dimer nanocrescents.

-Presenter: Mu Pye (University of Utah) Mentor: Akiko Kamimura (Sociology) Patient Satisfaction and Perspectives of Continuity of Care among Free Clinic Patients in the USA
+Presenter: Mu Pye (University of Utah) Mentor: Akiko Kamimura (Sociology) Patient Satisfaction and Perspectives of Continuity of Care among Free Clinic Patients in the USA be just seeing the same doctor over time, but also seeing well-coordinated providers.

-Free clinics are important resources for those who un- or under insured individual in the United states.
-The purpose of this study was to explore continuity of care and patient satisfaction from the perspectives of free clinic patients.
-Since the majority of free clinic providers are volunteers and may not be with a free clinic long-term, continuity of care should not be just seeing the same doctor over time, but also seeing well-coordinated providers.
 Because free clinics serve a wide variety of underserved populations, cultural competence training in medical education may not wholly t the socioeconomic and/or cultural realities of free clinic patients.
 And the result of continuity of care was not always perceived positively.
 There were potential miscommunications between providers or receptionists and patients.
 Patients may not be well informed of the available resources at the clinic.
 More in-person communication would be beneficial to distribute the information about available resources for free clinic patients.
 Communication among patients and receptionists, providers, and interpreters seemed to be a prevalent recurring topic across groups.
 The communication of health programs and appointment reminders are the areas to be improved.
 Training in communications with patients or cultural competence in medical education may need to consider a wide variety of patient backgrounds.